LeoDog896/perlin.ts/README.md

-# NOISE!
+# perlin.ts

-This is a simple library for 2d & 3d perlin noise and simplex noise in javascript.
+This is a simple library for 2d & 3d perlin noise and simplex noise in TypeScript, forked from [josephg/noisejs](https://github.com/josephg/noisejs).
 Noise is [pretty](https://josephg.com/perlin/3/).

 The library is pretty fast (10M queries / sec).
 But its still way slower than